 Typographers do not follow this method.
 Instead, there are two types of fonts-

 The bitmap is one of the oldest methods to print the font.
-It is a combination of the matrix, or dots, or pixels to represent data.
+It is a combination of the matrix, dots, or pixels to represent data.
 The only concern is its scalability.
 It fades on increasing the picture size.
-The pictures when zoomed show pixels separated which do not look good.
+The pictures when zoomed show pixels separated which does not look good.

 Advantages of Bitmap

 The bitmap has its own set of advantages like-